vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \snippet ExampleMode.h basic example mode

-Though the NoTime tagging class as a function argument creates some redundancy, it is necessary because of the design of the structure-bundle.
-Note that ElementLiouvilleanStrategies
+Though the structure::NoTime tagging class as a function argument creates some redundancy, it is necessary because of the design of the structure-bundle.
+Note that structure::ElementLiouvilleanStrategies
-(like ElementLiouvillean) assumes that the number of Lindblads is known @ compile time, as is the case here.
-If this is not the case, Liouvillean has to be used instead.
+(like structure::ElementLiouvillean) assumes that the number of Lindblads is known @ compile time, as is the case here.
+If this is not the case, structure::Liouvillean has to be used instead.

 This will suffice here.
 Let us look at the implementations in `ExampleMode.cc`:\dontinclude ExampleMode.cc
 \until }),
-We construct the Free base with the dimension of the system and the name-value-multiplier tuples for the frequency-like parameters of the system, which in this case are all complex
+We construct the structure::Free base with the dimension of the system and the name-value-multiplier tuples for the frequency-like parameters of the system, which in this case are all complex
-(cf. the explanation @ DynamicsBase).
-We use C++11 initializer lists and the DynamicsBase::CF typedef.
+(cf. the explanation @ structure::DynamicsBase).
+We use C++11 initializer lists and the structure::DynamicsBase::CF typedef.
 \until cutoff))),
-We construct the time-independent TridiagonalHamiltonian base.
+We construct the time-independent quantumoperator::TridiagonalHamiltonian base.
 This is greatly facilitated by the algebra and helpers of the quantumoperator::Tridiagonal class.
 \warning When implementing the Hamiltonian, not \f$H\f$ itself but \f$\frac Hi\f$ has to supplied!

 \until ,"photon absorption"}),
-We construct the ElementLiouvilleanStrategies base, whose second template argument denotes the number of different quantum jumps, which is 2 in this case.
+We construct the structure::ElementLiouvilleanStrategies base, whose second template argument denotes the number of different quantum jumps, which is 2 in this case.
-The constructor takes the strategies for calculating the impact of a jump on a free::StateVectorLow, and for calculating the rate from a free::LazyDensityOperator.
+The constructor takes the strategies for calculating the impact of a jump on a structure::freesystem::StateVectorLow, and for calculating the rate from a structure::freesystem::LazyDensityOperator.
 These strategy functions are produced from the free-standing helpers in Lines 10-14 above through argument binding.
 The strategies are followed by a description of the lossy element and the decay channels.
 The number of descriptive labels must agree with the number of strategies.
 \until ,"imag(\")"})
-We construct the ElementAveraged base, with parameters necessary to produce a simple key of the quantum averages that are communicated towards the user.
+We construct the structure::ElementAveraged base, with parameters necessary to produce a simple key of the quantum averages that are communicated towards the user.
 Here we calculate only three such averages, the expectation value of the number operator, and the real and imaginary parts of that of the ladder operator.
 \until }
-With the DynamicsBase::getParsStream function we obtain a stream whereon we can write more information about the object that gets communicated towards the user in that part of the output which summarizes the parameters of the actual run.
+With the structure::DynamicsBase::getParsStream function we obtain a stream whereon we can write more information about the object that gets communicated towards the user in that part of the output which summarizes the parameters of the actual run.

-Next, the inherited function Averaged::average_v is implemented:
+Next, the inherited function structure::Averaged::average is implemented (according to the non-virtual interface idiom, its virtual counterpart is called `average_v`):
 \skip average_v
 \until aJumpRate
 the expectation value of the photon number is calculated (where we can reuse our function `aJumpRate`, with unit loss rate).